Funerals

 Payment

-Typically, the executor or another relative will pay for the funeral, and be later reimbursed by the estate once the executor has access to estate funds.
+More commonly, the executor or another relative will end up paying for the funeral, and be later reimbursed by the estate once the executor has access to estate funds.
 Alternately, you can try to get the service providers to agree to accept delayed payment directly from the estate.
-Whoever pays the funeral expenses should be reassured to know that in cases where the estate is insolvent (owes more than it is worth), the law usually gives paying these expenses a high priority, along with taxes and probate court fees.
+Whoever pays the funeral expenses should be reassured to know that in cases where the estate is insolvent (owes more than it is worth), the law gives paying these expenses a high priority, along with taxes and probate court fees.

 Veteran's Benefits: If the decedent was a military veteran, you may be able to get assistance with the funeral, burial plot or other benefits.
 You may also need to notify the VAC of the death.
 See Veterans.